linketech/leaf/readme.md

 ## Config Options

-Config can declare in package.json or leaf.json.
+Config can be declared in package.json or leaf.json.

+The priority of the config options will be:

+fields in package.json < options naming "leafXXX" in package.json < options in leaf.json

-When declare in package.json, please add the 'leaf' prefix.
-Just like
+To declare in package.json, use the 'leaf' prefix:
 ```json
 {
 	"name": "example",